 They are all great questions.
-We read the reviews of the companies and research what you can see and do in those couples of hours.
+We read the reviews of the companies and researched what you can see and do in those couple of hours.
 We have undertaken many free walking tours over the years and have thoroughly enjoyed every one.

 It was Good Friday in Buenos Aires and we had arrived the day before on an overnight bus from Iguazu Falls.
 The sun was shining and we couldn’t wait to explore this city that we had heard so much about from other travellers.
 Astonishingly, we found a BA Free Tours that offered a free Walking Tour that was happening, even on one of the most important religious holidays!